notoriuswhale/arcdevelopment/README.md

 ## [Demo](https://notoriuswhale-arcdevelopment.netlify.app/)

 ## About
-Project to practice Material UI, nothing fancy.
+Project to practice Material UI for react.

 ## Available Scripts